RapidCoders/Coding-Practice/DAY_32/README.md

 ```
 **Author: Vaibhav**

-# Q.2 Write a Program to print Odd and Even Numbers from an Array.
+# Q.2 Program to copy all elements of one array into another array.
 ```
-Input  : 1,2,5,6,3
+Input  : 1,2,3,4,5
-Output : Odd Numbers: 1 5 3
+Output : 1,2,3,4,5
-         Even Numbers: 2 6 2
 ```
 **Author: Suyash**